SECRET-GUEST/tiny-scripts/python/D4rk/WINdestruction/Suicide/README.md

 ```

-# ⚠️ Instant Execution with a Double Click!
+# ⚠️ DANGER : Instant Execution with a Double Click ❗

 ## Warning Regarding `suicide.bat` and `suicidalTendencies.bat`